Knitted Poldark characters 'go global'

 Ms Blay, from Elmswell, near Bury St Edmunds, has also sold 120 patterns, for fans to make their own Poldark dolls.

-She said Mammouth Screen, which makes the drama for the BBC, was not able to license the knits as official merchandise, but did support the "adorable and silly" concept.
+She said Mammoth Screen, which makes the drama for the BBC, was not able to license the knits as official merchandise, but did support the "adorable and silly" concept.

 It is understood series four of Poldark will air on the BBC in June.